City-of-Bloomington/City-of-Bloomington.github.io/LinuxInstallHelp/Solr.md

 sudo cp log4j.properties /srv/webapps/solr/WEB-INF/classes
 ```
 ## Put the Schema into place
 You have to tell Solr what fields each of your records will be attempting to store.
-In the CRM application, we've included the Solr schema.xml that defines all the fields the CRM will be indexing in Solr.
+For instance, in uReport, we've included the Solr schema.xml that defines all the fields the CRM will be indexing in Solr.
 You need to put the CRM schema.xml into place in your Solr core.

 ```bash
 sudo cp /srv/sites/crm/scripts/solr/schema.xml /srv/solr_home/crm/conf